-If you’ve seen shows like Portlandia, Portland really is just how you imagine it.
-It’s a sort of idyllic city with a bustling town center where locals hang out on the weekends, lots of independent shops and tons of coffee bars.
+Portland really is exactly how you imagine it.
+It’s a sort of idyllic city with a bustling town center and peaceful surrounding neighborhoods where locals hang out on the weekends, lots of independent shops and tons of coffee bars.
 It has a big city appeal, with a small city feel.

 It’s really very easy to get around in Portland, especially downtown, with the MAX light rail system.
 It’s also a very walkable city, so you can get most places within the downtown core on foot.